jplesage/articles/Acronyms.md

 Quick link to this page: https://aka.ms/MSAcronyms
 Might be useful for the ones who want to take [SC-900](https://learn.microsoft.com/en-us/certifications/exams/sc-900) exam
-For a more complete list you can check [Matt Soseman Microsoft Acronyms Glossary](https://thepartnermasters.com/blog/microsoft-acronyms-glossary)
+For a more complete list you can check [Matt Soseman Microsoft Acronyms Glossary](https://thepartnermasters.com/blog/microsoft-acronyms-glossary) and the great [Pratical Guide to Cybersecurity Acronyms](https://d.img.vision/prbaird/periodic_table_latest.png) from [Paul Baird](https://www.linkedin.com/in/prbaird/)

 ## Products
 Acronym | Meaning | Link |